Auger

 Pierre Ager public data above 32 EeV

-The data analysis can be launched either using the MMODA fronend interface or through a Python API from e.g. a Jupyter notebook on a user laptop.
-The main parameter panel generic for all analysis services allows to select the source of interest, based on its name or coordinates:
+The data analysis can be launched either using the MMODA frontend interface or through a Python API from e.g. a Jupyter notebook on a user laptop.
+The main parameter panel generic for all analysis services allows selecting the source of interest, based on its name or coordinates:

-The instrument specific parameter panel allows to select the analysis parameters.
+The instrument specific parameter panel allows selecting the analysis parameters.

-Python notebook used for the service can be found at renkulab.io and in a related GitLab repository.
+The python notebook used for the service can be found in the GitLab repository.